tskit-dev/tsdate/docs/introduction.md

 # Introduction

-`tsdate` {cite}`wohns2022unified` infers dates for nodes in a genetic genealogy, sometimes loosely known as an ancestral recombination graph or ARG {cite}`wong2023general`.
-More precisely, it takes a genealogy in [tree sequence](https://tskit.dev/tutorials/what_is.html) format as an input and returns a copy of that tree sequence with altered node times.
+The `tsdate` program {cite}`wohns2022unified` infers dates for nodes in a genetic genealogy, sometimes loosely known as an ancestral recombination graph or ARG {cite}`wong2023general`.
+More precisely, it takes a genealogy in [tree sequence](https://tskit.dev/tutorials/what_is.html) format as an input and returns a copy of that tree sequence with altered node and mutation times.
 These times have been estimated on the basis of the number of mutations along the edges connecting genomes in the genealogy (i.e. using the "molecular clock").